Evaluate Your Communication Skills When Applying to B-School

 If you’re applying to business school in the fall, you’ll impress the admissions committee right out of the gate if you can demonstrate that you already possess strong communication skills.
 But if you need to do some work in this area, don’t fret.

-There are many ways you can improve your listening, speaking, and writing skills, so take a long at the original article for Russell’s tips.
+There are many ways you can improve your listening, speaking, and writing skills, so take a look at the original article for Russell’s tips.
 Also, reach out to mentors or supervisors whose communication skills you admire and ask for advice on how they read their audience, navigate meetings, and how they have cultivated their own interpersonal abilities for business success.

 Fortunately, opportunities to communicate present themselves on a daily basis, and it’s an area we can work to improve for our entire lives.